idaholab/moose/modules/navier_stokes/doc/content/source/physics/WCNSFVTwoPhaseMixturePhysics.md

 [!param](/Physics/NavierStokes/TwoPhaseMixture/WCNSFVTwoPhaseMixturePhysics/use_external_mixture_properties)
 is set to true.

-The gas mixture models defined in the fluid properties module cannot currently be used with [WCNSFVTwoPhaseMixturePhysics.md] without additional development.
+The gas mixture models defined in the fluid properties module cannot currently be used by this physics without additional development.

 !syntax parameters /Physics/NavierStokes/TwoPhaseMixture/WCNSFVTwoPhaseMixturePhysics